Utah Admin. Code R315-261-1084 - Air Emission Standards for Tanks and Containers - Standards: Tanks

 R315-261-1089(b).

-(iii) Prior to each inspection required by
+(iii) Before each inspection

-Director in advance of each inspection to provide the Director with the
+secondary material shall notify the director in advance of each inspection to

-R315-261-1084(f)(3)(i), written notification shall be prepared and sent by the
+written notification shall be prepared and sent by the remanufacturer or other

-material so that it is received by the Director at least 30 calendar days
+received by the director at least 30 calendar days before the date the

-before the date the measurements are scheduled to be performed.
+measurements are scheduled to be performed.

-(B) Prior to each visual inspection of an
+(B) Before each visual inspection of an

 external floating roof in a tank that has been emptied and degassed, written